final-israel/pytest-ansible-playbook-runner/README.rst

   setup needs to be done in ansible playbooks, variable or config files.
   This encourages you to maintain a clear separation of ansible playbooks and the tests.

-Note that if you need to run particular ansible tasks with more control and full details about the result, use `pytest-ansible`_ plugin instead.

 Requirements